aws-samples/bank-transfer-blockchain-reinvent2019-workshop/README.md

 3. Provide an S3 bucket in which to store your results.
 Remember so you can use it with Athena.

+### Execute Transactions

+You can invoke transfers via the command line, via the web app, or via the API.
+If you want to create a larger volume of tranfers events/invoke.sh is a simple script that will perform small transfers between two accounts.
+You can use this script to generate a large volume of transactions quickly.

 ## Analyze events in S3 using Amazon Athena

 ### Create a new Athena database and table